Sammamish River Trail: Route

 The trail is paved for bicycle, inline-skate and pedestrian use and is paralleled for most of its length by an unpaved equestrian trail.
 It passes near the Chateau Ste.
 Michelle, Columbia and Silver Lake wineries in Woodinville, as well as the former site of the Redhook Ale brewery, which was leased by DeLille Cellars, Sparkman Cellars and Teatro ZinZanni.
+It passes by Sixty Acres Park.

 The trail has a very slight grade for its entire length.

 Connecting trails

+On the northside, the trail turns into the Burke-Gilman Trail.

-Other trails connecting with the Sammamish River Trail include the East Lake Sammamish Trail, Tolt Pipeline Trail and Puget Power trail.
+Other trails connecting with the Sammamish River Trail include the East Lake Sammamish Trail, Tolt Pipeline Trail, Puget Power trail, the Redmond Central Connector trail, and the North Creek Trail.